Lukassssssssssssss/UNIFR_RE_PROJECT_B/README.md

     - `login/`: Contains the login form and related components.
     - `Dashboard/`: The dashboard page where notifications and user data are displayed.
     - `courses/`: Displays available courses and allows enrollment.
-    - `grade/`: Displays grade-related information (currently under development).
+    - `grade/`: Displays grade-related information.
-    - `billing/`: Manages billing information (currently under development).
+    - `billing/`: Manages billing information.
     - `notifications/`: Displays notifications from the system or administrators.
   - styles: Every view has a SCSS file for styling.